freebasic/fbfrog/readme.txt

   (at least, mark it with a TODO)

 Interesting improvements:
+* Add -printcconstruct <pattern> option for dumping C constructs as seen by fbfrog to make writing replacements easier.
+(TODOs aren't enough, because sometimes we want to do a replacement even though it's not a TODO)
 * don't build VERAND conditions at frogEvaluateScript() time, but rather do it later when generating the #if conditions.
   - -declareversions: store version number in ApiInfo